As Interest Rates Increase, U.S. Housing Struggles

 What’s so troublesome?
 Well, January marked the second consecutive month where existing home sales declined.
 On an annual basis, this was the biggest year-over-year decline in three years.

 There was one more problem: first-time home buyers are dissipating.
 In January, first-time home buyers were behind just 29% of existing home sales, down from 32% in December 2017 and 33% from January 2017.
 In a normal market, 40% of existing home sales are by first-time home buyers.

 Sadly, this may just be a trailer of what’s ahead.
-Know this; housing market is highly correlated to mortgage rates.
-The federal funds rate are the most basic interest rates.
-As they go up, mortgage rates will go up as well.
+Know this; the housing market is highly correlated to mortgage rates.
+The federal funds rate is the most basic interest rate.
+As it goes up, mortgage rates will go up as well.
 So all of a sudden, you will have a lot more Americans who won’t be able to buy homes.

 Car Sales Tumbling

 Beyond the housing market, look at car sales.